-Although not strictly a systematic error, it is important to note that the presence of long autocorrelations in the sequence of lattice configurations generated by the Monte Carlo method can lead to underestimates of statistical errors [71].
-It is known that the global topological charge of the gauge fields decorrelates very slowly with certain algorithms [71,72].
-The effect of poorly sampling topological charge is expected to be most significant for the pion mass and related quantities [73,74].
-This issue becomes more relevant as the precision of the final results increases.
+Although not strictly a systematic error, it is important to note that the presence of long autocorrelations in the sequence of lattice configurations generated by the Monte Carlo method can lead to underestimates of statistical errors [90].
+It is known that the global topological charge of the gauge fields decorrelates very slowly with certain algorithms [90,91].
+The effect of poorly sampling topological charge is expected to be most significant for the pion mass and related quantities [92-94].
+This issue becomes more relevant as the precision of the final results improves.
+The problem of slow decorrelation of topology can be mitigated using open boundary conditions, for which the global topological charge is not quantized [95].